sogaiu/janet-subprocess-notes/doc/cancel.md

 Resume a fiber but have it immediately raise an error.

+> found the following sentence to be on the opaque side.  two of the
+> terms / phrases are not so clear.  one is "unwind" (this word only
+> appears once in the built-in docstrings). the other is "pending
+> fiber".

 This lets a programmer unwind a pending fiber.

 Returns the same result as `resume`.